EnzoDuan/AdvancedProgrammingHW/README.md

 Creating a singleton class, when users creat a second object, return the pointer of the first object.
 ## HW 5
 Using template and general pointer void* to implement two max-function, return the max number or index of an array.
+## HW 6
+An int types of set that implements sets' union, intersection and difference set.;
+And a class to manage time, mainly just an exercise for operator reload.